dcf21/star-charter/README.md

 * `x_label_slant` - A slant to apply to all labels on the horizontal axes
 * `y_label_slant` - A slant to apply to all labels on the vertical axes
 * `zodiacal_only` - Boolean (0 or 1) indicating whether we plot only the zodiacal constellations

+## Author

+This code was developed by Dominic Ford <https://dcford.org.uk>.
+It is distributed under the Gnu General Public License V3.